erhant/huffd1/README.md

 > pop    // [top-N, ..., top-1]
 > 0x01   // [top-N, ..., top-1, 0x01]
 > ```
->
-> Be careful not to be confused!

 ## Usage

-We have a Sage script that can export the basis polynomials as a codetable.
+We have a Sage script that can export the basis polynomials, one for each token id, as a codetable where the coefficients of each polynomial are concatenated.

 ```c
 // basis polynomials coefficients